CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Implementation Details

 \subsection{Compared Baselines}

-To more comprehensively evaluate the capabilities of our proposed method, we compare our method with eight representative baselines in our experiments.
-Specifically, we include LLM-based approaches (LLM4TS and Time-LLM), generative-based models (FlowTS, CDPM, and CSDI), and transformer-based methods (TimeDART, PatchTST, and Autoformer).
+To more comprehensively evaluate the capabilities of our proposed method, we compare our method with thirteen representative baselines in our experiments.
+Specifically, we include LLM-based approaches (TokenCast, LLM4TS and Time-LLM), generative-based models (FlowTS, CDPM, and TimeGrad), and deep-based methods (ConvTimeNet, TimeDART, iTransformer, TimesNet, PatchTST, DLinear, and Autoformer).

-\paragraph{LLM4TS~\cite{chang2025llm4ts}}LLM4TS\footnote{\url{https://github.com/blacksnail789521/LLM4TS}} is a framework that adapts pre-trained LLMs for time series forecasting via two-stage fine-tuning (time-series alignment and downstream forecasting) and a two-level multi-scale temporal aggregation mechanism, enabling LLMs to better capture time series characteristics and multi-resolution patterns, especially in data-scarce settings. \paragraph{Time-LLM~\cite{jin2023time}}Time-LLM\footnote{\url{https://github.com/KimMeen/Time-LLM}} is a reprogramming framework that aligns time-series inputs with text prototypes and feeds them into a frozen LLM, enhanced by a Prompt-as-Prefix mechanism to guide temporal reasoning for forecasting.
+\paragraph{TokenCast~\cite{tao2025values}}TokenCast\footnote{\url{https://github.com/ustc-time-series/TokenCast}} introduces a novel framework that reformulates time series forecasting as a next-token prediction task, allowing language models to predict future values auto-regressively. \paragraph{LLM4TS~\cite{chang2025llm4ts}}LLM4TS\footnote{\url{https://github.com/blacksnail789521/LLM4TS}} is a framework that adapts pre-trained LLMs for time series forecasting via two-stage fine-tuning (time-series alignment and downstream forecasting) and a two-level multi-scale temporal aggregation mechanism, enabling LLMs to better capture time series characteristics and multi-resolution patterns, especially in data-scarce settings. \paragraph{Time-LLM~\cite{jin2024time}}Time-LLM\footnote{\url{https://github.com/KimMeen/Time-LLM}} is a reprogramming framework that aligns time-series inputs with text prototypes and feeds them into a frozen LLM, enhanced by a Prompt-as-Prefix mechanism to guide temporal reasoning for forecasting.

 \paragraph{FlowTS~\cite{hu2024flowts}}FlowTS\footnote{\url{https://github.com/UNITES-Lab/FlowTS}} is an ODE-based rectified-flow model that learns straight-line (geodesic) transport paths in probability space for efficient exact trajectory simulation, further enhanced with adaptive sampling and time-series decomposition plus global-context/positional modules to improve generation quality.